skupperproject/refdog/input/resources/site.md

 </div>
 <div class="attribute-body">

+Advanced.
 The name of a Kubernetes secret containing the signing CA used to generate a certificate from a token.
 A secret is generated if none is specified.

 This issuer is used by AccessGrant and RouterAccess if a specific issuer is not set.
+Defaults to `skupper-site-ca`

 <table class="fields"><tr><th>Default</th><td><p><code>skupper-site-ca</code></p>
 </td><tr><th>Updatable</th><td>True</td><tr><th>See also</th><td><a href="{{site.prefix}}/topics/router-tls.html">Router TLS</a>, <a href="https://kubernetes.io/docs/concepts/configuration/secret/#tls-secrets">Kubernetes TLS secrets</a></td></table>